hbaghramyan/hand_gesture_mountain_car/README.md

 ## Execution

-To properly control the MountainCar using hand gestures, ensure you run `hand_gesture_control.py` and `mountain_car_play.py` scripts at the same time.
+To properly control the MountainCar using hand gestures, ensure you run `uv run src/hand_gesture_control.py` and `uv run src/mountain_car_play.py` scripts at the same time.
 When `gesture-controll.py` starts recognizing your hand you can now run `mountain-car-play.py`.
 The game window will now be displayed.
 Click on the window and then start moving your index finger to left or right.

 ### hand_gesture_control.py